abhiTronix/vidgear/docs/gears/netgear/advanced/multi_server.md

 ### Bare-Minimum Usage

 In this example, we will capturing live video-frames on two independent sources _(a.k.a Servers)_, each with a webcam connected to it.
-Then, those frames will be transferred over the network to a single system _(a.k.a Client)_ at the same time, and will be displayed as a real-time montage.
-All this by using this Multi-Servers Mode in NetGear API.
+Afterwards, these frames will be sent over the network to a single system _(a.k.a Client)_ using this Multi-Servers Mode in NetGear API in real time, and will be displayed as a live montage.

+!!! tip "This example is useful for building applications like Real-Time Security System with multiple cameras."

 #### Client's End